-Name of Beneficial Owner Common Shares Beneficially Owned Percent of Class (%) Thanos Holdings Limited 101,158,891 (1) 100
+Name of Beneficial Owner Common Shares Beneficially Owned Percent of Class (%) Thanos Holdings Limited 101,158,891(1) 100

 (1) All issued and outstanding common shares of the Company are held by the Company's direct parent, Thanos Holdings Limited, an exempted company limited by shares incorporated under the laws of Bermuda ("Thanos Holdings").
 Brookfield Corporation, a corporation formed under the laws of the Province of Ontario, Canada ("Brookfield") is the ultimate parent of Thanos Holdings.
 BAM Partners Trust (the "BAM Partnership"), a trust formed under the laws of the Province of Ontario, Canada, owns 85,120 class B limited voting shares of Brookfield (the "Brookfield Class B Shares") representing 100% of such shares.
-The trustee of the BAM Partnership" a BAM Partnership", a nontario corporation.
+The trustee of the BAM Partnership is BAM Class B Partners Inc., an Ontario corporation.
 The Brookfield Class B Shares entitle the holders thereof to appoint one half of the board of directors of Brookfield, as a class.
-The principal business address of Brookfield is 181 Bay Street, Suite 100, Brookfiel Place, Toronto, Ontario M51 2T3, Canada.
+The principal business address of Brookfield is 181 Bay Street, Suite 100, Brookfield Place, Toronto, Ontario M5J 2T3, Canada.